tern-tools/tern/CONTRIBUTING.md

 Once again, we hope you have read our [code of conduct](/CODE_OF_CONDUCT.md) before starting.

-We are excited to work with anyone at any level contributing their time and efforts towards the project.
+We are excited to work with anyone at any level contributing their time and effort towards the project.

 You can contribute in the following ways: